 How Long Does It Take to Drive?

 The drive from London to Stoke takes about three hours depending on traffic, which can be especially congested when you're leaving London.
-But once you're out of London, it's a scenic drive through the English countryside and you can easily continue on from Stoke to the nearby cities of Liverpool or Manchester, or even further north to Scotland.
-Some routes do include tolls, so make sure you map out your directions before leaving or carry some pounds with you in the car just in case.
+But once you're out of the city, it's a scenic drive through the English countryside and you can easily continue on from Stoke to the nearby cities of Liverpool or Manchester, or even further north to Scotland.
+Some routes do include tolls, so make sure you map out your directions before leaving or carry some pounds with you just in case.

 When Is the Best Time to Travel to Stoke-on-Trent?